Muon $(g-2)$ in the B-LSSM: and transition magnetic moment of Majorana neutrinos in the B-LSSM

-The one-loop contributions to the muon MDM in the B-LSSM are depicted in Fig.~\ref{one loop Feynman diagram}.
+The one-loop contributions to the muon anomalous MDM in the B-LSSM are depicted in Fig.~\ref{one loop Feynman diagram}.

-At the one-loop level, the dominant contributions corresponding to Fig.~\ref{one loop Feynman diagram}(a) come from the chargino-sneutrino loop, the dominant contributions corresponding to Fig.~\ref{one loop Feynman diagram}(b) come from the neutralino-slepton loop, and Fig.~\ref{one loop Feynman diagram}(c) represents the contributions from new $Z'$ boson in the B-LSSM.
-In addition, the numerical results in our previous works~\cite{Yang:2018guw} show that the contributions from the two-loop Barr-Zee type diagrams are important to the muon MDM.
-Hence we also consider the two loop corrections to $\Delta a_\mu^{NP}$, the corresponding Feynman diagrams are shown in Fig.~\ref{two loop Feynman diagram}.
+At the one-loop level, the dominant contributions corresponding to Fig.~\ref{one loop Feynman diagram} (a) come from the neutralino-charged slepton loop, the dominant contributions corresponding to Fig.~\ref{one loop Feynman diagram} (b) come from the chargino-sneutrino loop, and Fig.~\ref{one loop Feynman diagram} (c) represents the contributions from new $Z'$ boson in the B-LSSM.
+In addition, the numerical results of our previous work~\cite{Yang:2018guw} show that the contributions from the two-loop Barr-Zee type diagrams are important to the muon anomalous MDM.
+Hence we also consider the two-loop corrections to $\Delta a_\mu^{NP}$, and the corresponding Feynman diagrams are shown in Fig.~\ref{two loop Feynman diagram}.